Some interpreters say they are “certified.” Is there a difference between qualified and certified interpreters?

 KITA offers this class 2-3 times in Lexington, KY.
 Please check our website to learn of future training.

 5. What is the cost of this program?

 CMIT requires a third-party language assessment in English and in one target language in order to be accepted into the program.
-This test, done over the phone, will cost $70 for Spanish, $80 for core languages and $115 for rare languages.
+This test will cost $135 for an online or $145 for a proctored exam.
+The online version is currently available in 17 languages.
 It is only necessary to take and pass one language assessment test in order to be admitted to the CMIT.
 The cost of the class is $450 and includes the textbook, workbook and a certificate upon completion.

 6. What is the passing score of the language assessment?

 The assessment you will take is called Bilingual Fluency Assessment.
 You will receive a grade in English and a grade in the target language.
 You must receive a minimum of 80% in both languages for a passing score.
 You will be tested in medical vocabulary in both languages.
 This is done to assess your baseline medical vocabulary knowledge.
-Your score on this portion will not count against you.

 7. How will the language assessment be set up?

 8. What happens after I pass the language assessment?

 You will receive the results via email.
 Please send KITA your results so that we can formally admit you to the class.
-Once it has been determined that you are a qualified candidate for the CMIT we will send you a link for payment.
+Once it has been determined that you are a qualified candidate for the CMIT, we will send you a payment link for the class.

 9. Can I take the language assessment in more than one target language?